Origins and

 Pavita Singh

-MPH, Executive Director, Girls Health Education
+Executive Director, Girls Health Ed

 Jeremy Tepper

-Growth Equity Investor at Spectrum Equity
+Growth Equity at Spectrum Equity | Software, Internet, and Data Investors

 Phu Tranchi